PicoCreator/smol-dev-js/README.md

 ## Innovation and insights

+- **Markdown/Human lnaguage is all you need** : No need to learn a new DSL, or a new language, or a new framework.
+Just use a common language that the AI understand (ie. english) and let the AI handle the rest.

 - **Anthropic AI current laps openAI** : While it needed some prompt changes.
 Even with a single "thread" it laps around 4 threads of gpt 3.5 /and gpt4.
-This is before we even take into account its support for 100k context size
+This is before we even take into account its support for 100k context size (the usage experience between the two is so huge, its hard to explain)

 - **Context size is still king** : This is a huge jump from the english compiler proj, and while AI reasoning is a factor, context size truely made it a giant leap - cant wait till 32k is affordable and commonplace